-The first point of contact for any issues should be the Dean of Welfare, Dr Judy Bogdanor, who co-ordinates welfare and support.
+The first point of contact for any issues should be the Dean of Welfare, Rachel Busby.

-The Senior Tutor, Dr Shannon McKellar Stephen, is happy to meet with any students in need of a confidential chat regarding their academic work or where personal issues are affecting academic progress.
+The Senior Tutor, Dr Shannon McKellar Stephen, who coordinates welfare and support, is happy to meet with any students in need of a confidential chat regarding their academic work or where personal issues are affecting academic progress.

-We also have an on-site College Nurse, Wendy Cubiss who can advise on medical-related issues as well as any other personal or emotional problems.
+We also have an on-site College Nurse, Clare Woolcott who can advise on medical-related issues as well as any other personal or emotional problems.

 The College is fully committed to fulfilling our obligations under the relevant legislation (notably Special Educational Needs and Disability Act of 2001 or SENDA), and encourage students to be open about their disabilities and to discuss their needs with the College’s Disability Adviser, Sheila Smith.